harens/depythel/docs/source/analysis.rst

 With minor exceptions, like `pipdeptree <https://github.com/naiquevin/pipdeptree>`_, they don't normally warn the user or errors in the dependency tree itself.
 They also usually support only one language.
-Depythel aims to not only warn of potential misconfigurations, but also to support a variety of online language repos and file formats.
+Depythel aims to not only warn of potential misconfigurations, but also to support a variety of online language repos.

 Features of proposed solution / Requirements specification
 -----------------------------------------------------------------------------------------------------------------------